 Although, if you really can’t decide, my opinion is get the Thrustmaster T300 RS, or the Logitech G29.
 Both offer a ton of features, high build quality, and are around the same price.
 They are also great for people who aren’t use to a racing wheel, and want to get better.
 Also, both allow drivers to grow and get better at it.
 Cheaper wheels will only allow you to progress so far before needing to buy a new, more advanced wheel.

 Narrowing it down to just one, however, is really hard.
 Both wheels are very similar, but I would recommend the Logitech G29 for casual to intermediate drivers, and the Thrustmaster T300RS for casual to advanced drivers.
 The reason for this is because the T300RS allows for more customization.
 You can take the actual wheel off and switch it for even better wheels as well as add new pedals, and shifters.
 The only aftermarket accessory for the G29 is an additional shifter.
 Those who really want to grow are just better suited for the T300RS.
+If you are real advanced and want to customize literally everything from the buttons, the shifter, handbrakes, and more than the Fanatec CSL Elite Racing Wheel is the clear choice.
 Of course, all of these accessories come with a lot of extra costs too.
 It is up to you to decide how serious you are about video game racing.